premAI-io/state-of-open-source-ai/models.md

     Page 8, LLaMA 2: Open Foundations and Fine-Tuned Chat Models {cite}`touvron2023llama2`
     ```

-- Llama 2 Chat model variants can sometimes give overly cautious responses due to high safety tuning on the model.
+- LLaMA-2 Chat model variants can sometimes give overly cautious responses due to high safety tuning on the model.
 - Reward models used in the model alignment steps aren't open sourced yet.

 Till now we've mostly been looking at LLMs in general and not other models, let's look at the vision domain now.